AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 [!DNL Google] and [!DNL Yahoo]’s goal is not to punish senders for a single bad day or a mistake that causes a temporary spike in complaints.
 Instead, they are focusing on senders who have high complaint rates over an extended period of time or a pattern of bad sending behavior.

 If you need assistance monitoring your complaint rates, or would like help with strategies to reduce complaints, please talk with your Adobe Deliverability Consultant, or speak with your account team about adding a Deliverability Consultant if you do not already have one.

+## What timelines are we looking at?

+Updates to timelines have been forthcoming since the original announcement in October.
+The most recent timelines look like:

+[!DNL Gmail]:

+February 2024 – Temporary bounces designed to provide warning of non-compliance will begin.
+Emails will still be delivered as normal after a short delay if you are not yet in compliance.
+If you are fully in compliance there will be no temporary bounces and you won’t notice a thing.

+April 2024 – Blocks will begin for senders who are not in compliance with everything except List-Unsubscribe 1-Click.
+Only a portion of non-compliant email will be blocked at first, with the % blocked increasing over time.

+June 1st, 2024 – Any sender not in full compliance, including List-Unsubscribe 1-Click, will experience blocking.

+[!DNL Yahoo]:

+Has not provided exact dates, but has said “the rollout of enforcement will begin in February 2024.
+Enforcement will be gradually rolled out”.

 ## How will this impact me as a marketer?